erichfeinstein/MunchBox/README danny.txt

 Week of 3/25

+3/30: Continued work on Vision API.
+Implemented Vision using a different (but still Google) library, but still having issues with requests being made to Google servers, as well as with the debugger not firing on breakpoints.
+Will work with the group in order to solve these issues over the coming days.

 3/29: Continued modifying Google Vision code.
 Switched to using client services for API contact, but am currently running into issues; however, have modified framework in such a way that further work will be simpler to change and fix.
 Also made slight fixes to the permissions system.